Feelings after a disaster or attack

 Talk to someone

 Talking is really helpful.
 It’s common for support to be put in place for survivors and families after an attack or disaster and this is a good place to start.
-Our Major Incident Team can also offer you support with how you’re feeling.
-Find out the ways we can support you.
+Our Incident Response Team can also offer you support with how you’re feeling.
+For more information, please contact us at firstname.lastname@example.org

 Holding a memorial service or other ritual of remembrance for the person may help.
 You may be able to join together with others who have been affected, or arrange your own ways to remember.